How to transfer your pension to a SIPP

 Flexibility

-SIPPs also offer flexibility when drawing an income in retirement, including the ability to take a tax-free lump sum and manage how the remaining funds are invested or withdrawn.
+SIPPs also offer flexibility when drawing an income in retirement, including the ability to take a tax-free lump sum or move funds into flexi-access drawdown.

 What are the risks of a SIPP?

-• Loss of benefits.
-Ensure you research the benefits of your current plan so that you can weigh up the loss of these versus the gain of the SIPP.
+Loss of benefits.
+Ensure you research the benefits of your current plan so you can weigh up the loss of these versus the gain of the SIPP.
+For example, some older pensions may offer guaranteed annuity rates, which you’d lose if you transferred into a SIPP.

 How to transfer a pension to a SIPP?